 This water is affordable in low quantities and easy to source.
 It’s also safe for plants and doesn’t need any extra filtration.

-There is also a certain amount of labor involved in retrieving the water.
+There is a certain amount of labor involved in retrieving bottled water.

 Bottled water also has a big negative impact on the environment, in the resources needed to create containers for the water and resources needed to transport the water, such as fuel.
 Trash is also a consideration with water containers.